cltl/StoryTeller/README.md

 The install.sh will build the binary through apache-maven-2.2.1 and the pom.xml and move it to the "lib" folder.

 REQUIREMENTS
-EventCoreference is developed in Java 1.6 and can run on any platform that supports Java 1.6
+StoryTeller is developed in Java 1.6 and can run on any platform that supports Java 1.6

 LICENSE
-    EventCoreference is free software: you can redistribute it and/or modify it under the terms of the The Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0.txt.
+    StoryTeller is free software: you can redistribute it and/or modify it under the terms of the The Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0.txt.